 Recent advances have led to conjugated polymer-based photovoltaic devices with efficiencies rivaling amorphous silicon.
 Nevertheless, these devices become less efficient over time due to changes in active layer morphology, thereby hindering their commercialization.
-Copolymer additives are a promising approach toward stabilizing blend morphologies; however, little is known about the impact of copolymer sequence, composition, and concentration.
-Herein, the impact of these parameters is determined by synthesizing random, block, and gradient copolymers with a poly(3-hexylthiophene) (P3HT) backbone and side-chain fullerenes (phenyl-C61-butyric acid methyl ester (PC61BM)).
-These copolymers are evaluated as compatibilizers in photovoltaic devices with P3HT:PC61BM as the active layer.
-The random copolymer with 20 mol% fullerene side chains and at 8 wt% concentration in the blend gives the most stable morphologies.
-Devices containing the random copolymer also exhibit higher and more stable power conversion efficiencies than the control device.
+Copolymer additives are a promising approach towards stabilizing blend morphologies, however, little is known about the impact of copolymer sequence, composition, and concentration.
+Herein, we determine the impact of these parameters by synthesizing random, block, and gradient copolymers with a poly(3-hexylthiophene) (P3HT) backbone and side-chain fullerenes ($PC{61}BM$).
+We evaluate these copolymers as compatibilitzers in photovoltaic devices with P3HT:PC61BM as the active layer.
+The random copolymer with 20 mol% fullerene side chains and at 8 wt% concentration in the blend gave the most stable morphologies.
+Devices containing the random copolymer also exhibited higher and more stable power conversion efficiencies than the control device.
 Combined, these studies point to the random copolymer as a promising new scaffold for stabilizing bulk heterojunction photovoltaics.